DavidTJGriffin/sql-employee-tracker/README.md

 4. Push your work back up to your branch
 5. Submit a Pull request so that I can review your changes
 ## Tests
-- Add various notes and try different functionalities such as delete, add, and update.
+- Enter the various categories and interact with the workforce database.